ixiaopan/blog/content/post/descriptive-statistics.md

 ### Standard Deviation

 It's simple to solve this problem by taking the square root of the variance, which is the standard deviation.
-The standard deviation in the previous example is `5.56kg`, which makes much sense.
+The standard deviation in the previous example is `5.56kg`, which makes more sense.